-PURPOSE OF REPORT This report provides an update on the council housing budgetary position and seeks Cabinet's decisions on council housing rent levels for 2014/15 together with targets for future years.
-It also seeks approval of Cabinet's supporting revenue budget and capital programme proposals for referral on to Council, in order to complete the HRA budget setting process for 2014/15.
-Key Decision X Non-Key Decision Referral from Cabinet Member Date Included in Forthcoming Key Decision Notice 13 January 2014 This report is public. -
+PURPOSE OF REPORT This report provides an update on the council housing budgetary position and seeks Cabinet's decisions on council housing rent levels for 2015/16 together with targets for future years.
+It also seeks approval of Cabinet's supporting revenue budget and capital programme proposals for referral on to Council, in order to complete the HRA budget setting process for 2015/16.
+Key Decision X Non-Key Decision Referral from Cabinet Member Date of Notice of Forthcoming 19 December 2014 Key Decision This report is public.